gregory-halverson/verma-net-radiation/README.md

 Import this package as `verma_net_radiation` with underscores.

-This module provides functions to calculate instantaneous net radiation and its components, integrate daily net radiation, and process radiation data from a DataFrame.
+This module provides functions to calculate instantaneous net radiation and its components, integrate daylight net radiation, and process radiation data from a DataFrame.
 Below is a detailed explanation of each function and how to use them.

 ### `verma_net_radiation`

 **Description**:
 Calculates instantaneous net radiation and its components based on input parameters.
+Optionally upscales to daylight average net radiation if `upscale_to_daylight=True`.

 **Parameters**:
 - `ST_C` (Union[Raster, np.ndarray, float]): Surface temperature in Celsius.